A Definition of Web Marketing

 - Take out a membership

-Effective Web Marketing will put your products and services in front of your target audience
+Effective Web Marketing puts your products and services in front of your target audience

 Scoosh works with you to help you understand Web Marketing and how to develop a Web Marketing Strategy.